Lost in the mall technique: Criticism of methodology and conclusions

 The Lost in the Mall technique is generally accepted as a memory implantation study that is useful for investigating the effect of suggestions on memory.
 However, some have argued that it is not generalizable to memories for traumatic events.

-An article in the journal Child Development by Pezdek and Hodges described an extension of the experiment: by using the subjects' family members to do the interviewing, their study was able to replicate Loftus' findings that memories of being lost in the mall could be created and were more likely to occur in young children.
+An article in the journal Child Development by Pezdek and Hodges described an extension of the experiment: by using the subjects' family members to do the interviewing, their study was able to replicate Loftus's findings that memories of being lost in the mall could be created and were more likely to occur in young children.
 However, a much smaller number of children reported false memories of another untrue incident: that of a painful and embarrassing enema.
-Pezdek argues that less plausible implanted memories, such as being given an enema, are of a different caliber than the memories used in Loftus' work; and that the capability to implant plausible memories cannot be generalized to the capability to implant implausible memories.
+Pezdek argues that less plausible implanted memories, such as being given an enema, are of a different caliber than the memories used in Loftus's work; and that the capability to implant plausible memories cannot be generalized to the capability to implant implausible memories.

 Another article by Kenneth Pope in American Psychologist suggested possible confounding variables in the study, questioning whether the technique's ability to generate a false memory could be compared with the ability of a therapist to create a pseudomemory of childhood sexual abuse.

-In a 1999 article in the journal Ethics & Behavior, Lynn Crook and Martha Dean, psychologists who made their career in part with recovered memories, questioned Loftus' Lost in the Mall study, arguing that the methods used were unethical and the results not generalizable to real-life memories of trauma.
+In a 1999 article in the journal Ethics & Behavior, Lynn Crook and Martha Dean, psychologists who made their career in part with recovered memories, questioned Loftus's Lost in the Mall study, arguing that the methods used were unethical and the results not generalizable to real-life memories of trauma.
 Loftus responded to their criticism, noting "exaggerations, omissions and errors" in Crook and Dean's description of the technique and mistakes about the study's representation in the media.
 Loftus made it clear that the Lost in the Mall study (and other studies using memory implantation techniques) in no way claimed that all memories of childhood sexual abuse discovered in therapy were false; instead, they tried to show how easy it was to manipulate human memory if an older relative said they witnessed the incident.
 Loftus also accused Crook of writing the article as part of a long series of efforts to discredit her integrity as a researcher and her work.